 About British Army Ancestors

 British Army Ancestors is a FREE photographic library of British Army soldiers.
-Read these tips on my Army Ancestry blog about how to find a photograph of your military ancestor.
+For each record you find on this site there is also a button which provides access to additional information, some of which is published on partner sites and may be chargeable.
+If you are looking for a photo of a British Army soldier, I strongly advise you to read these photo-finding tips on my Army Ancestry blog.
 Also read this post called, Finding a photo of your British military ancestor.
 Finally, read Finding Photographs of your British Army Ancestor which is published on the British Army Ancestors blog.

 How British Army Ancestors works

 Launched in 2017, the British Army Ancestors website enables people to search for British Army soldiers and upload photos; a permanent photographic memorial to the men and women who have served their country and Empire.
-Thousands of photographs have already been added.
-Hundreds more are being added every week.
+There are over 100,000 photographs on this website.

 This named group photograph of officers serving with the 2nd Battalion, Scottish Rifles in Malta in 1913 could be added for multiple individuals.